Canning Town: Silvertown explosion

+Slum clearance

 In the 1930s the County Borough of West Ham commenced slum clearances.
 New houses, clinics, nurseries and a lido were opened.
 Silvertown ByPass and Britain's first flyover, the Silvertown Way, were built along with other new approach roads to the docks.
 Canning Town was heavily hit by the bombings in World War II and West Ham Council's plan to rebuild the area focused on a reduction of the population, transferring industry and the building of new housing such as the Keir Hardie Estate, which included schools and welfare services.
 In the early hours of 10 September 1940, a bomb hit South Hallsville School where up to 600 local refugees were accommodated.
 At least 200, mainly children, were killed or injured.
 Many bodies were never recovered.

 The slum clearances and the devastation of World War II, destroying 85% of the housing stock, led to the preponderance of council estates that characterise the area today.
 Post-war housing schemes followed the urban planning principles of the garden city movement.
 As demand for housing grew the first high rise buildings were built in Canning Town in 1961.
-In 1968 part of Ronan Point, a 22-storey tower block in Newham, collapsed and most of the tall tower blocks built in the area in the early 1960s were eventually demolished or reduced in size.
+In 1968 part of Ronan Point, a 22-storey tower block, collapsed and most of the tall tower blocks built in the area in the early 1960s were eventually demolished or reduced in size.